Using Thermal Drones for Wildlife Surveys

 As well as ensuring everything is in line with the CAA regulations, researchers and landowners seeking a thermal drone for animal observation should consider the following factors.

+At Scott Country, we have supported conservation using thermal imaging equipment, providing handheld thermal imagers such as monoculars and binoculars to organisations across the UK.
 Adding this technology to drones will drive faster data collection, better quality data and access to remote habitats to wildlife ecologists in the UK and around the world.
 With continued advancements in this technology, drones are poised to play an increasingly vital role in the protection of our planet's diverse and threatened species.